zlehmann/rails-long-running-tasks-lab-v-000/README.md

    artist names.
 In an `songs_controller#upload` action, create `Song` and `Artist` records from the CSV and redirect to the songs index page.
 2. Make sure tests pass!

+**Note** We're editing an existing application with some intentionally passing tests.